esp32-open-mac/esp32-open-mac-docs/src/Baseband.md

 They interface with each other through a number of message queues, on top of which an `ioctl`-interface exists.

-Espressif chose a SoftMAC architecture for the ESP32, with only ACKing implemented in hardware.
+Espressif chose a mostly SoftMAC architecture for the ESP32, with ACKing and MAC address filtering implemented in hardware.